primatejs/primate/docs/guide/getting-started.md

 ## Why Primate?

-Primate is an expressive, minimal, and extensible web framework.
+Primate is an expressive, minimal and extensible web framework.
 It maps requests to responses using filesystem-based routes, includes only the bare essentials for web app development and can be easily extended with additional modules for common scenarios.

-To illustrate this, if you want an app that responds with a `200 OK` saying "Hello, world!" at its index route (`/`), create a route file inside your project directory.
+To illustrate this, if you want an app that responds with a `200 OK` saying "Hello, world!" at its index route (`/`), create a project directory and in it a route file under `routes`.

 ```js caption=routes/index.js
 export default {